dacrands/times-app/README.md

 Considering the immense number of articles delivered with each request, I needed to trim the data without only presenting the first articles of the month.
 In other words, the articles are ordered chronologically in the array, so taking a slice of say, fifty, would show articles from one day that month.

-To fix this problem I added a helper function that randomizes the array.
-Then a slice of fifty is taken from the shuffled array to be mapped over in our container component.
+To fix this problem I added a helper function that randomizes the original array from the request.
+Then a slice of fifty is taken from the shuffled array to be mapped over in the container component.

 Reading old news articles is a very interesting experience to say the least.
 I won't wax poetic too much here, but I feel it's the closest thing we have to a time machine.